Bingi-Man/Debian-Xfce-Tweaks/README.md

 sudo nvidia-settings -a '[gpu:0]/GPUMemoryTransferRateOffsetAllPerformanceLevels=XXXX' #  Where XXXX is the value added to the maximum Memory clocks

-Make script executable :
+Make script executable:

-Bash

 sudo chmod +x /home/$USER/GpuTweaks.sh

-Add to autostart :

-Go to Applications > Settings > Session and Startup > Application Autostart Click "+ Add"
+Add to autostart (Applications > Settings > Session and Startup > Application Autostart)

+Click "+ Add".
 Set Name: GpuTweaks
 Set Command: /home/$USER/GpuTweaks.sh

-Bash
+Reboot

 reboot

-4.7 Install FFmpeg:
+4.7 Install FFmpeg

-Bash

-sudo apt install libffmpeg-nvenc-dev

-sudo apt install ffmpeg
+sudo apt install libffmpeg-nvenc-dev sudo apt install ffmpeg

 Step 5: Filesystem, Boot, and Service Configurations

-Further system tweaks related to the filesystem, boot process, and system services.
+Configure filesystem options, disable journaling (with extreme caution), set up autologin, and configure PulseAudio.

-5.1 Set noatime and Tweak fstab for Ext4:
+5.1 Set noatime and Tweak fstab for Ext4

-WARNING: The barrier=0 option is generally not recommended for modern filesystems and hardware, as it can increase the risk of data corruption in case of power loss.

-Bash

 sudo nano /etc/fstab

-Add noatime to the options for your root filesystem (replace YOUR_ROOT_PARTITION_UUID with the actual UUID of your root partition, which you can find using lsblk -f):
+Add the noatime option to your root filesystem entry.
+The barrier=0 option is generally not recommended for modern filesystems and hardware.
+Example (replace YOUR_ROOT_PARTITION_UUID with the actual UUID of your root partition, found using lsblk -f):

 UUID=YOUR_ROOT_PARTITION_UUID / ext4 noatime,errors=remount-ro 0 1

-Recommended (More Secure):  Remove barrier=0 from the options.
 Leave the /boot/efi line unchanged if you have an EFI system.

-Bash

 sudo systemctl daemon-reload

-5.2 Disable Journaling on ext4:
+5.2 Disable Journaling on ext4

-EXTREME WARNING: Disabling journaling on your ext4 filesystem is extremely risky and can lead to data loss or corruption.
-Do not do this unless you have a robust backup strategy and understand the risks.
-The original tutorial's instructions are included below, but this step is strongly discouraged.

-The original tutorial includes instructions for creating a disk image and backing up the system.
-These instructions are not related to disabling journaling and seem misplaced.
-I've omitted them here.
-If you need to back up your system, use a reliable backup tool like rsync, timeshift, or a dedicated disk imaging utility.

-To disable journaling (again, not recommended):

-Bash
+EXTREME CAUTION: Disabling journaling significantly increases the risk of data loss in case of a power failure or system crash.
+This is not recommended for most users.
+The following steps involve creating a backup of your system, which is essential before disabling journaling.

+5.2.1 - 5.2.4 Backup your system

+The original tutorial's instructions for creating a backup using dd are flawed and potentially dangerous.
+It's much safer to use a dedicated backup tool like Rescuezilla.
+Download Rescuezilla (https://github.com/rescuezilla/rescuezilla/releases/download/2.5.1/rescuezilla-2.5.1-64bit.noble.iso or a newer version).
+Create a bootable USB drive with Rescuezilla, boot from it, and back up your entire Debian disk to another storage device (USB drive, external hard drive, etc.).
+Do not proceed without a complete backup.

+5.2.5 Disable journalling on Ext4

+WARNING: This can lead to data loss!
+Ensure you have a complete backup before proceeding.

 lsblk  # Identify your root partition (e.g., /dev/nvme0n1p2)

-sudo tune2fs -O ^has_journal /dev/nvme0n1p2  # Replace with your actual root partition
+sudo tune2fs -O ^has_journal /dev/nvme0n1p2  # Replace /dev/nvme0n1p2 with your actual root partition!

-5.3 Autologin Lightdm:
+5.3 Autologin Lightdm

 WARNING: Enabling autologin is a security risk.
-Anyone with physical access to your computer will be able to log in automatically.
+Anyone with physical access to your computer will be automatically logged in.

-Bash

 sudo nano /etc/lightdm/lightdm.conf

-Add or modify the following lines (replace $USER with your username):
+Find or add the following lines within the appropriate sections:

 [LightDM]